BNarayanaReddy/ML-DL/README.md

 # ML-DL
 Here, I post tiny projects related to the field of Machine Learning and Deep Learning <br>
-Will try to upload atleast once a week
 # 01
-  <b> Binary Classification </b>
+  <b> Image Classification </b>
+- Performed image classification to automatically identify different species of butterflies.
-  Used simple Logistic Regression to train the model
+- Used Logistic Regression to train the model
+- Crafted from scratch with backpropagation and vectorization without depending on the machine learning frameworks